Updated: 27 Mar 2026

 Purpose(s) of the data transfer and further processing:

-Company shall process the Customer Personal Data in order to provide the Company Services as detailed in the PSA and Order Form.
+Company shall process the Customer Personal Data in order to provide the Company Services as detailed in the Agreement and Order Form.

-The Data Processing will last for the duration of the PSA, and/or Order Forms and this DPA and for any such period after the expiry or termination of such agreements to allow Company to comply with its legal obligations and return or delete the Customer Personal Data in accordance with this DPA.
+The Data Processing will last for the duration of the Agreement and for any such period after the expiry or termination of such agreements to allow Company to comply with its legal obligations and return or delete the Customer Personal Data in accordance with this DPA.

 The period for which the Personal Data will be retained, or, if that is not possible, the criteria used to determine that period: